Tunsai (Rabbit) Ceramic Water Purifier

-Tunsai Ceramic Water Purifier consist of a porous 10 L ceramic filtering element that suspends in a food-grade, pigment-free plastic receptacle that stores and dispenses filtered water.
+Tunsai Ceramic Water Purifier consists of a porous 10 L ceramic filtering element that suspends in a food-grade, a pigment-free plastic receptacle that stores and dispenses filtered water.

-The average service life of a filter in day-to-day use has been measured as two years.
+The average service life of a filter in day-to-day use has been measured as 2 years.
 The plastic receptacle and spigot last for five years.
 Lifespan depends on the quality of the input water and the care taken to avoid breakage.

-WaterSHED laboratory in Phnom Penh
+WaterSHED laboratory in Phnom Penh.

-Brown et al., Sustained use of a household-scale water filtration device in rural Cambodia, Journal of Water and Health, 2009.
+Brown, J et al., 2009, Sustained use of a household-scale water filtration device in rural Cambodia, Journal of water and health, 7(3), pp.404-412.

 In context photographs (0)